Am I Demisexual?

 Your sexual attraction to a person is subjective

 Demisexuals are capable of being sexually attracted to people they don't know or people they barely know.
 There's a spectrum of reactions to sexuality within the identity, and it's not as black and white as society tends to make things.
-While emotional intimacy is typically how you become physically attracted, there may be times when physical attraction blossoms sooner, or maybe not at all.
+While emotional intimacy is typically how you become physically attracted, there may be times when physical attraction blossoms sooner, or maybe not at all, even after forming an emotional bond.
 Ultimately, it's all about connection, and the amount of connection you feel will determine what else you feel for that person.
 You may notice that there isn't some pattern to the people you like or how quickly you come to like them.
 It's subjective to that particular person and what you feel for them.
 You might be a demisexual if you don't have as many sexual partners as your friends, but you're okay with that because sexual intimacy should be with someone you trust and know.
 You don't have any interest in that kind of intimacy with a stranger.

 You've been called a prude